|

 to apply for the GATE Life Science exam.
 However, you must provide proof of

 passing your degree once the results are declared.
+Age

 Limit for GATE Life Science